 Nandogikendan is a word in Anishinaabemowin that means “to seek to learn”.
 This website was designed to help settlers and/or their descendants learn about two important aspects of their history and of the national identities that have been overlooked so far in the Canadian school system: treaties and settler colonialism.

-I am an educator living in Toronto, the traditional territory of the Anishinaabek, Wendat, and Haudenosaunee Confederacy nations, originally from N’swakmok in Robinson Huron treaty territory.
-My ancestors are Wendat, Algonquin, and Wabanaki including the first Penobscot and Mi’kmaq leaders who negotiated treaties with European settlers at the time of contact.
-My ancestors are also the first French settlers who built the colony that became Quebec.
+I am an educator living in Toronto, the traditional territory of the Anishinaabek, Wendat, and Haudenosaunee Confederacy nations.
+I am originally from Falconbridge, a small mining town in Robinson Huron treaty territory near Sudbury.
+My ancestors are French, Wendat, Algonquin, and Wabanaki.
+I am a 12th generation descendant of Madockawando, the Penobscot leader who negotiated treaties on the East Coast with British settlers at the time of contact.
+I am also a 13th generation descendant of the first French settlers who built the colony that became Quebec.
 From the very beginning, settlers on Turtle Island either violated the treaty agreements that allowed them to live here, or they encroached on Indigenous territories without permission.

 In 1972, the National Indian Brotherhood published Indian Control of Indian Education to “be used as a basis for future common action in the area of education.”
 In this document the Brotherhood set requirements for all students “to learn about the history, customs and culture of this country’s original inhabitants and citizens” and to learn that happiness comes from personal pride, an understanding of “one’s fellowmen”, and the ability to live in harmony with the natural world: